solarphase/solarphase/readme.md

 In the example, we give ownership to the `exampleuser` user and the `www-data` group.
 The permissions are set up in a way where the group has sufficient access to run the application while the owning user has full access.
-Others users that aren't in the group `www-data` won't be able to access it.
+Other users that aren't in the group `www-data` will have no access at all..

 ### License